Active reading: how to become a better reader

 8. Evaluate the content.
 Every so often, take a step back and think critically about what you’re reading.
 Is it well structured, are there gaps in the argument, does the author sound biased?

 9. Consult a reference.
-Whenever you’re in doubt, use a dictionary or other external reference to make sure you understand a word’s meaning and have all the necessary background information.
+Whenever you’re in doubt, use a dictionary or another external reference to make sure you understand a new concept or an unfamiliar word’s meaning and have all the necessary background information.

-10. Summarise.
+10. Summarize the ideas.
 Once you’re done reading a book, sit down and write your own summary.
-Bonus points if you publish it online to get feedback and additional perspectives from other readers.
+Bonus points if you publish it online to learn in public and get feedback and additional perspectives from other readers.

 A structured approach to active reading

-The SQ3R method covers most of these active reading strategies.
-It stands for survey, question, read, retrieve, and review, and was introduced in 1946 by Francis Robinson, an American education philosopher in his book Effective Study.
+If you want to apply a simple technique for active reading, the SQ3R method covers most of the active reading strategies mentioned above.
+It stands for survey, question, read, retrieve, and review, and was introduced in 1946 by Francis Robinson in his book Effective Study.

 • Survey.
 Resist the temptation of reading the book straight away.
 Instead, quickly skim the content, looking in particular at headings, figures, and tables.
 This step should not take longer than five minutes.